 3 Ways Polywood Shutters Are Preferred Over Hollow Vinyl And Composite Shutters In Fort Lauderdale, FL12/15/2015Danielle Micich The market for plantation shutters in Fort Lauderdale is full of options.
 And when you are figuring out which non-wood shutter is best for you, it might be hard to discern the differences.
 You can unknowingly choose the wrong type and find yourself buying low quality shutters.
 Wondering if Polywood® shutters - our best-selling solid polymer shutters - are a better value than composite shutters?
 Learn about the three ways Polywood shutters are better than composite shutters in Fort Lauderdale, FL to help you decide.
-1. Polywood vs Composite Shutters DurabilityPolywood shutters are constructed from a first class solid polymer that results in the most durability, rigidity, and color-retention than any other shutter you can find.
+1. Polywood vs Composite Shutters DurabilityPolywood shutters are constructed from a first class solid polymer that results in the most color-retention, durability, and rigidity than any other shutter you can find.
 This way, the shutter louvers won't be damaged as long as they’re on the window.
 In contrast, composite shutters are built from a pressed-board core, wrapped with poly-vinyl.
 The vinyl encapsulating the pressed board is likely to peel off from the core element readily.
-And this peeling is accelerated in humid, wet, and hot surroundings.
+And this peeling is accelerated in humid, wet, and hot climates.
 Another option for non-wood shutters is hollow vinyl.
 But they disintegrate the fastest due to the elements.
 Both kinds of non-wood shutters are susceptible to deterioration and warping under varying weather conditions in Fort Lauderdale.
 Polywood is made with UV inhibitors that deflect heat.
 And with heat being the biggest culprit in cracking the shutter louvers, Polywood is hands down the highest quality plantation shutter you can find.
 2. Polywood vs Composite Shutters Color Fastness Polywood shutters are available in three premium white paints.
 These paint finishes are baked on each piece at temperatures hotter than it will ever get in Fort Lauderdale, FL.
 This patented finishing process applies UV inhibitors and ensures the color will never fade.
 Other types of non-wood shutters finishes are limited to low quality paint finish.
 And some composite shutters won’t even have any paint finish at all.
 In a lot of cases, the vinyl layer is the all the color you get.
 Although it looks good when installed, this finish fades over time.
 And when it comes to hollow vinyls, some are painted.
 But since the material conducts heat, this adversely influences the finish as time goes by.
 3. Polywood vs Composite Shutters Energy Efficiency Third party tests illustrate that Polywood shutters shield against 30° of temperature and reduce heat transfer by up to 45%.
 This means that Polywood insulates up to 70% better than even the best solid wood shutter.
 It’s the heat blocking properties of the solid polymer material Polywood’s made of that make these plantation shutters so energy efficient.
-But what makes Polywood stand out even more from composite shutters is the weatherstripping on louvers and panels.
+But what makes Polywood stand out even more from composite shutters is the weatherstripping on the louvers and panels.
 All you have to do is interlock the weatherstripping pieces when closing the panels and you get a very tight seal against the impact of the weather outside.
-No matter how far and wide you look, there isn’t a composite shutter that can give you the energy savings close to that of Polywood.
+No composite shutter can offer the energy savings that Polywood does.
 Our Vegas Team Experiences The Durability Of Polywood Shutters First Hand In 2004, Sunburst Shutters Las Vegas had Polywood shutters attached to the sides of their trucks as part of the graphics.
 These trucks were parked outside and endured the natural elements Vegas is known for.
 That’s excessive heat for five months out of the year!
-These shutters had been on our trucks for almost 7 years.
+These shutters had been fastened to our trucks for almost 7 years.
 Our team carried out an investigation on how well Polywood retained the color painted on it.
-So we dusted off the Polywood shutter that was on the truck.
+So we wiped the Polywood shutter that was on the truck clean.
 And we brought a new Polywood shutter and held it up next to it to compare.
 The color was the same.
 We didn’t see any discoloration or fading.
-It was further validation for the team that this paint finish is truly top quality!
-And since Polywood can endure that much abuse and heat on the road for 7+ years, it’s without a doubt the strongest shutter for your house in Fort Lauderdale, FL.
+This was further validation for the team that this paint finish is truly top quality!
+And since Polywood can endure that much abuse and heat on the road for 7+ years, it’s without a doubt the most durable shutter for your house in Fort Lauderdale, FL.
 Contact Us For A Quote For Polywood Shutters For Your Fort Lauderdale HomeTo learn more about the features of Polywood shutters, call 561-440-8535 for an in-home design consultation.
 Our professionals show you all the louver sizes, frame styles, and color options available.
 We take measurements of your windows to give you the most accurate shutter quote.
 And when we install your Polywood shutters, they will fit your window beautifully.
 We’ll also explain the specifics of the lifetime warranty that comes with our shutters.
 Call 561-440-8535 or fill out the form below to schedule your free in-home design consultation today!